• Skip to primary navigation

 July 10, 2013 at 1:10 pm

 Hi Maria!
 I am just like you, I make small batches and it never lasts but a couple of days in my house as well lol!
-I also keep mine in the refrigerator in a glass jar.
+I also keep mine in the refrigerator in a glass mason jar.

-But I have bought the 100% fresh ground peanut butter before from Whole Foods and that has stayed good in the refrigerator for weeks with no problem, so I would assume the same with this since it is also 100% fresh ground peanut butter.
+But I have bought the organic 100% fresh ground peanut butter before from Whole Foods and that has stayed good in the refrigerator for weeks with no problem, so I would assume the same with this since it is also 100% fresh ground peanut butter.

 Reply